yousseftechdev/TBudget/README.md

 - Add recurring expenses/income with `add-recurring`.
 - Each time you run TBudget, it checks if a recurring transaction is due and logs it automatically.

-## Graphs & Sparklines
+## Graphs

-- The summary table includes a trend column with a sparkline or ASCII bar showing monthly totals.
+- Use the `graph` command to see bar graphs of your spending by month or by category.

+## Currency Conversion

+- Instantly convert between currencies using live rates from open.er-api.com.

+## AI Assistant

+- Ask questions about your finances using the `ai-assistant` command.
+The assistant uses your local data but does not display raw data unless asked.

 ## Data Files

+- All data is stored locally in the `data/` directory:
-- Records: `records.csv`
+  - Records: `data/records.csv`
-- Budgets: `budgets.json`
+  - Budgets: `data/budgets.json`
-- Recurring: `recurring.json`
+  - Recurring: `data/recurring.json`

 ---